 WHAT WILL I STUDY?

-You will study a wide range of films, both mainstream and independent American & British, as well as non-English language European films, and a variety of film form including, silent film, short film, experimental and global film texts.
-There is also practical coursework with students able to make either a film or write a screenplay & accompanying storyboard.
+You will study a wide range of films, both mainstream and independent, American & British, as well as non-English language films.
+You will learn about a variety of film forms including silent films, short films and experimental.
+There is also practical coursework with students able to make either a film or write a screenplay & create a storyboard.

 You will study and be assessed on the following three components, over a two-year period: